 As Lethal as It Needs to Be: As shown in the pilot, identity discs can be thrown without activating the cutting edge for non-lethal sparring.

 Badass: Beck himself, who is able to hold his own against far bigger, stronger, and/or more skilled opponents, using his wits and natural agility; he even has various adventures and successful strike-missions against Clu's army before the show gets off the ground and Beck officially becomes a rebel.
 Paige and Tesler, too, who never take much damage while throwing around Beck (though Beck did get one very good hit on Tesler).
 Tron is, of course, the standout example.
 Especially after He is healed by Clu's repurposing machine.
 Beck, of course, saves him before the repurposing can begin, but after Tron's disease is cured.

 Big Damn Heroes: Beck interrupts the execution of Hopper, Mara, and Zed using a stolen roadster in "The Reward".

 Big NO: From "The Stranger", Cyrus right after Beck breaks free, sending his Doomsday Bomb back down into his prison, where it explodes harmlessly.

-Bittersweet Ending: "Terminal" Beck fixes Tron so he's back to full strength and public opinion sways back to the Renegade after they take some time to think about how out of character he was and how bad the alternative (Mara and the other garage programs stand up to the occupation and start an uprising).
+Bittersweet Ending: "Terminal" Beck fixes Tron so he's back to full strength and public opinion sways back to the Renegade after they take some time to think about how out of character he was and how bad the alternative (Mara and the other garage programs stand up to the occupation and finally start the open uprising).
 The bad part?
 Clu's apparently lost his patience and brought an entire army to the city, and despite Beck's best efforts, Cutler dies.